-Notable dates on the MLB 2019 schedule
+Harper's return to DC and other dates to watch in 2019

 Occasional Friday off days were just one of the many notable tidbits from the 2019 schedule, which was released Wednesday.

 The season will start March 20 when the Mariners and A's play in Tokyo for the Opening Series.
-The traditional Open Day featuring all 30 clubs will take place March 28, which will be the earliest Opening Day in MLB history, excluding special season openers abroad.
+The traditional Opening Day featuring all 30 clubs will take place March 28, which will be the earliest in MLB history, excluding special season openers abroad.

 The All-Star Game will be July 9 at Progressive Field in Cleveland and there will only be three games taking place the first day of the MLB draft, June 3.
 The Interleague matchups for next season will feature the NL West vs. the AL East, the NL East vs. the AL Central and the NL Central vs. the AL West.